-Controller said that it was his responsibility to decide how best to deal with the situation.
+Controller McKay said that it was his responsibility to decide how best to deal with the situation.
 Following a telephone conversation with the signalman at Drogheda he decided to run the railcar train set into the Drogheda Goods Yard.
 The first set of suitable facing points on the Down line that could be manned at that particular time was at Drogheda.
 He was not at that stage aware that the O6.50 ex Dundalk train was on the Up line.
 Had he been aware of the presence of the Up train he thought he would still have made the same decision.

-30. Relief Signalman

-Was on duty in the Howth Junction

-Signal Cabin.
-The 07.00 ex Connolly Station Down Train passed signalman at East Wall that the 07.00 ex Pearse Station Down train was approaching with no driver aboard.
-At that time the points were made for the Howth branch line and there was a train on the
+30. Relief Signalman L. Cunningham was on duty in the Howth Junction Signal Cabin.
+The 07.00 ex Connolly Station Down Train passed Howth Junction at about 07.20 hours.
+He was advised by the signalman at East Wall that the 07.00 ex Pearse Station Down train was approaching with no driver aboard.
+At that time the points were made for the Howth branch line and there was a train on the Up line from Howth.
+He set the points for the Main Down Line.